 A home and income can involve a couple of different scenarios.

 Are guests likely to stay for the weekend or long term?
-Putting thought into how long guests will potentially stay will help you establish what should be included within the guest accommodation.
+Putting thought into how long guests will potentially stay will help establish what needs to be included within the guest accommodation.

 Possible Consent Requirements.

-If it’s essentially going to be two homes with a party wall then the party wall needs to be fire rated.
+If it is essentially going to be two homes with a party wall then the party wall needs to be fire rated.
 You can contact us directly at email@example.com | 027 2773233 if you have further queries pertaining to this.